 “From mid-March through October our parks are booked,” Conway parks director, Steve Ibbotson said.
 “Each tournament has a minimum of 60 teams – when you multiply that by the number of players, family members, coaches, you can clearly see how it adds up,” he said.
 Ibbotson mentioned revenue from sales tax as well as advertising and promotion tax revenue as sources of income for the city.

-There are factors to consider before a community should invest in a major sports park project.
+Factors to consider before a community should invest in a major sports park project